 Food Pantries: CLC hosts a food pantry twice a month.
 During other times, this website is helpful in finding where food is available.

 Depression and Suicide Prevention: Depression and suicide are real and deeply affect our community.
-If you find yourself depressed and/or having suicidal thoughts and tendencies do not hesitate to contact Pastor Katie at CLC (303-798-1424) or the National Suicide Prevention Lifeline (1-800-273-8255) or the Suicide Prevention Coalition of Colorado (1-888-885-1222).
+If you find yourself depressed and/or having suicidal thoughts and tendencies do not hesitate to the National Suicide Prevention Lifeline (1-800-273-8255) or the Suicide Prevention Coalition of Colorado (1-888-885-1222).
 In an emergency, call 911.

 Addiction Recovery: There are many groups in the Denver-Metro area which assist recovering addicts.
 Click for information Alcoholics Anonymous, Al-Anon (for families of addicts), or Narcotics Anonymous.
 The Recovery Village also provides information on detox, mental heath, and substance abuse programs.